BEST TEXAS MOTORCYCLE RIDES | TOP 10 LIST

 TIME: 3 hours

 Starting in the tiny far western community of Candelaria is Farm Road 170, a highway which offers adventurous motorcyclists the opportunity to travel along the western Texas border.
-170 is also known to locals as "The River Road," because part of it skirts along the U.S. Side of the Rio Grande River.
+170 is also known to locals as "The River Road," because part of it skirts along the U.S. side of the Rio Grande River.
 Ride along this Texas motorcycle road through ghost towns and the mountainous Big Bend Ranch State Park with steep inclines and sharp turns.
 In fact, in some spots, there are rollercoaster-like elevation changes while the Rio Grande is often visible from the roadside.
 This route can be extended by continuing onto Santa Elena Canyon Road past the western portion of Big Bend National Park.

 (Photos: solsalute.com)